-Fitness education is provided to all students in grades 5-6.
-Students in grades 7 and 8 have the opportunity to participate in fitness as an elective class.
+Fitness education is provided to all students K-8.
 Exceptions are made with a written note from a student's physician.
 For fitness classes, all students are required to have clean gym shoes with non-marking soles, which are not worn elsewhere.
-Junior High students must dress out in a fitness uniform consisting of dark blue or black gym shorts and a school-appropriate t-shirt, preferably in school colors.
+Junior High students must dress out in a fitness uniform consisting of dark blue or black gym shorts and a plain gray or white t-shirt, unless in an emergency or an unusual case an exception is approved by the fitness teacher.

-Instrumental and Vocal Music
+Vocal Music

 Vocal music is part of the academic program in all USD 434 schools.
 It provides an opportunity for children to develop a good foundation in music, as well as an appreciation for music in the world around them.
-Band is provided as an elective for students in Grades 5-8.
-Students are responsible for securing their own instruments.
-Performances are a vital part of the vocal and instrumental programs of USD 434.
+Performances are a vital part of the vocal programs of USD 434.
 Students enrolled in these classes are expected to attend and participate in all scheduled performances.
-Failure to attend may result in disciplinary action.